 Diverse Student Population

 One fantastic feature of community colleges is that their student population is so diverse.
 Many students and two-year colleges fit into the category of nontraditional students.
-Since our student population has such varying needs, we offer assorted services to meet them, including options for child care, tuition assistance and flexible class schedules.
+Since our student population has such varying needs, we offer assorted services to meet them, including options for child care, food pantries, tuition assistance and flexible class schedules.

 Attend Mount Wachusett Community College